corn-mendoza/Fortune-Demo-Core2/Content/Install-Security.md

 `$ uaac member add read.fortunes {userid}`

-#### Step 1: Setting up UAAC in Bash for Windows 10 WSL
+#### Step 1: Setting up UAAC in Windows 10
-To complete the setup of security for the application, the cf-uaac program needs to be used.
-For Windows users, this can present a challenge as the utility runs on Linux.
-Windows 10 users can install the bash shell to complete the configuration.
+To complete the setup of security for applications running in Tanzu Application Services or Tanzu Kubernetes Grid Internal, the cf-uaac program needs to be installed to access security features needed for user access control, including CredHub.

 ##### Installing cf-uaac for WSL: